Jessica (Jessi)

 Doctoral Student

 Hi!
-I'm a second-year doctoral student in the Media, Technology, and Society program at Northwestern University.
-I'm the lab manager for the Center of Media Psychology and Social Influence in downtown Chicago
+I'm Jessi, a second-year doctoral student in the Media, Technology, and Society program at Northwestern University.
+I'm the lab manager for the Center of Media Psychology and Social Influence, and a collaborator in the Computational Journalism Lab.

-Based in the subfield of media psychology, my research explores the psychology of persuasion, information seeking, and decision making in the context of computer-mediated communication.
+Based in the communication subfields of media psychology and human-computer interaction, my research explores the psychology of persuasion, information seeking, and decision making in the context of computer-mediated communication.
+I am particularly interested in how generative AI advancements influence the information landscape and how humans respond to these communication evolutions.

 Outside of academia, I enjoy thrifting, scrapbooking, musical theatre, biking by the lake, and eating all sorts of foods!